The City of Gustavus

 Natural resources are managed by Glacier Bay National Park, the International Pacific Halibut Commission, the State Department of Fish and Game and the Tongass National Forest.

 We have a city hall, medical clinic, fire department, library, city park and small boat harbor.
 The state-funded Gustavus School, serving kindergarten through twelfth grade, serves about 50 students and enjoys the highest test scores in Chatham School District.
 Our school is enriched by community volunteers and the high value that Gustavus puts on education.
 Most homes have personal septic and water systems.
 Gustavus Electric, a private company, provides city-wide power through hydroelectric gerenation from Falls Creek.
 Alascom provides local phone service.
-Chell phone coverage is good in some parts of town but is constrained by dense trees and low elevation.
+Cell phone coverage is good in some parts of town but is constrained by dense trees and low elevation.
 Dial up, satellite, cell phone modems and some broadband LAN allow access to the Internet.
 The Gustavus Library is a free hot spot.
-Freight to the community comes through Juneau by barge, landing craft, private boats and in the Fall of 2010 by Alaska Marine Highway ferry service.
+Freight to the community comes through Juneau by plane, barge, landing craft, private boats and by Alaska Marine Highway ferry service.